 This course requires that students demonstrate effective time-management skills.
-Students must keep a weekly time sheet and social work journal.
-Each week, the seminar will cover a topic of relevance to the field practicum experience.
-These topics are discussed in the syllabus under "Semester Schedule" at the end of this syllabus and will require that each student engage in a discussion exercise or watch a lecture on that week's topics.
-Final grade will be assigned by the Field Liaison based on the student's performance at the internship site as well as completing requirements of this course.
+Students must keep a weekly timesheet and social work journal.
+Each week, the seminar will cover a topic relevant to the field practicum experience.
+These topics are discussed in the syllabus under "Semester Schedule" at the end of this syllabus and require that each student engage in a discussion exercise or watch a lecture on that week's topics.
+The Field Liaison will assign the final grade based on the student's performance at the internship site and completing the requirements of this course.